 Types Of Unsupervised Algorithms

 - Outlier Detection: In this method, the dataset is the search for any kind of dissimilarities and anomalies in the data.
-For example, a high-value transaction on credit card is detected by the system for fraud detection.
+For example, a high-value transaction on a credit card is detected by the system for fraud detection.

 - Association Rule Mining: In this type of mining, it finds out the most frequently occurring itemsets or associations between elements.
 Associations such as “products often purchased together”, etc.